daren-thomas/daren-thomas.github.io/_posts/2019-11-13-cea-workflow-how-to-automate-simulations.md

 These workflows run the standard CEA workflow.
 We use that for testing that all the scripts work.
 Reading the corresponding YAML files can be instructive.

 ## Resuming workflows

+Obviously you assume your workflows are just going to run through - but... especially when using `cea workflow` as a testing tool for the whole suite of CEA scripts, sometimes a workflow will stop because of an error.
+The `cea workflow` script keeps a file called `{general:project}/../resume-workflow.yml` that stores a dictionary mapping the workflow to the last successful step.
+If you run `cea workflow --resume on --workflow YOUR_WORKFLOW_HERE`, it will resume that workflow where it last crashed.